 The most common historic outbuildings in Anacostia are garages and sheds.
-Larger carriage houses and accessory dwellings-common elsewhere throughout the District-do not typically occur in Anacostia.
-Often located in rear yards and facing an alley, garages often postdate the main building and usually employ less ornate detailing.
+Larger carriage houses and accessory dwellings-common elsewhere throughout D.C.-are not typically found in Anacostia.
+Often located in rear yards and fronting on an alley, garages often postdate the main building and usually employ less ornate detailing.